 Day 9: Tag team day!
 Prepurchase tickets for two separate entrance times to the Borghese Gallery, taking turns enjoying the fun at Borghese Gardens with a toddler.
 Entrance times are for 2-hour increments, and tickets must be purchased fairly in advance for high season.
 The Borghese Gardens have an electric train to tour around, play areas, surrey bikes for rent, a child cinema, and lots of space to run around.
 There is a cafe by the cinema, and a kids’ bookstore and play area at Casina di Rafaello.

 Day 10: Coffee in Piazza Farnese where it is fairly safe for kids to toodle around, browsing at Campo de’Fiori, Castel Sant’Angelo and the play park behind it, lunch at Pizzeria Montecarlo at Vicolo Savelli, 13, off of Via del Governo Vecchio.
 Visit the two toy shops in Piazza Navona, taxi back to hotel for nap time!
-Time for a date night at at Enoteca Ferrara in Trastevere, with a babysitter organized by a concierge with trusted local referrals.
+Time for a date night at at Enoteca Ferrara in Trastevere, with a babysitter organized by the agency International Babysitters.

 Day 11: Taxi to Piazza Venezia with child backpack instead of stroller.
 Take the glass elevator p to the “Terazza” 360-degree view of the city from the top of the Vittorio Emanuelle monument in Piazza Venezia.
 Then go around the corner from the piazza to the toy store Little Big Town on Via Cesare Battisti, 120.
 Tour Coliseum and Forum with prepurchased tickets and toddler safely perched in a child backpack to take in the sites.
 Taxi to hotel for nap time.
 Then head over to the Jewish Ghetto for dinner at Da Giggetto, Via del Portico d’Ottavia 21.
 Tel.
 06 686 1105.
 Order the fried artichokes.
 This is a pedestrian area with limited or no cars.